Grado (wrestler)

-Graeme Stevely (born 2 June 1988), better known by the ring name Grado (/ˈgreɪdoʊ/ GRAY-doh), is a Scottish professional wrestler and actor who is currently signed to Insane Championship Wrestling (ICW), where he is a former ICW World Heavyweight Champion.
+Graeme Stevely, known by the ring name Grado (/ˈgreɪdoʊ/ GRAY-doh), is a Scottish professional wrestler and actor.
+He is currently signed to Insane Championship Wrestling (ICW), where he is a former ICW World Heavyweight Champion.
 As an actor, he is best known for playing Alan in Two Doors Down and PC Hugh McKirdy in Scot Squad.
+In August 2025, Grado began presenting the Heart Scotland Breakfast show.

 Professional wrestling career

 Early career (2002–2006)

 Grado first got into wrestling in 2002.
 He trained briefly with Red Lightning, Kid Fite, and Drew Galloway at British Championship Wrestling.
 A few years later he went on to train with the Scottish Wrestling Alliance.
 He made his debut for them in 2004, under the ring name Grant Dunbar, as part of The Lowlanders with Glen Dunbar.
 They achieved little success, but held the SWA Tag Team Championships on two occasions.